apoikola/connected-city/research-plan/connected-city.md

 **Granovetter**, Mark S. 1973.
 “The Strength of Weak Ties.”
 American Journal of Sociology, 1360–80.

-**Harris**, Britton.
-1983.
-“Positive and Normative Aspects of Modelling Large-Scale Social Systems.”
-In Systems Analysis in Urban Policy-Making and Planning, 475–90.
-Springer.

 **Hägerstrand**, Torsten.
 1970.
 “What about People in Regional Science?”
 Papers of the Regional Science Association 24 (1): 6–21. doi:10.1007/BF01936872.

 **Jacobs**, Jane.
 1961.
 The Death and Life of Great American Cities.
 Vintage Books.